techidaily/site-win11-tips/source/_posts/9-key-steps-to-restore-mail-alert-functionality-in-windows.md

  Further, check the**Automatic rules** section to make sure Focus Assist is not set to enable itself automatically.

- If you're interested in Focus Assist, be sure to check out[how to silence notifications in Focus Assist for Windows](https://www.makeuseof.com/tag/windows-focus-assist/) .
+ If you're interested in Focus Assist, be sure to check out [how to silence notifications in Focus Assist for Windows](https://www.makeuseof.com/tag/windows-focus-assist/) .

 ## 7\.
 Disable Battery Saver Mode